bluefroguk1/empire-dump/content/Wiki/Game Design/Crafting skills.md

 ## Artisan
 *4-point skill
-*You must purchase this skill before you can take any other Crafting [[Crafting skills]] During the downtime between [[Events]], you may craft up to three Magical Items using rare [[Materials]] that you have in your possession.
+*You must purchase this skill before you can take any other Crafting [[Crafting skills]] During the downtime between Events, you may craft up to three Magical Items using rare [[Materials]] that you have in your possession.
 The materials are used up to create the item.
 You may only craft items that you know how to make.
 Every artificer can also make, and apply, Artisan's Oil, a special preparation that can [[Mend]] broken items.
 Rare materials are produced by Mines and Forests, which are personal resources.
 You may also bond any item that you can make to a willing person.
 A character can only use a magical item if it is bonded to the wielder.
 When you choose this skill you can pick four magical items that your character is able to create.
 The choices you can make are limited as described below.
 The character creation system is set up to enforce these restrictions automatically.